Lifestyle Improvements

 Each resident in NewVistas has access to a workstation that can function as a kitchenette, in addition to myriad other uses.

 However, it’s anticipated that many people will take advantage of the lower overall cost of living in NewVistas to cut back on the amount of cooking they do and take advantage of other options instead, such as nearby cafes and food delivery.
+Those with a passion for cooking are encouraged to take up cooking classes to become excellent cooks, and can even open a business to either teach oor prepare meals as part of their business.

 For special events, residents could rent the fully equipped kitchen and dining spaces within the community or lease equipment on a short-term basis.